Draxxx-xoxo/H2-Math-Portal/README.md

 - I was able to use the WolframAlpha API to solve differentiation and integration questions.
 - I was able to use Mathjax to render mathematical equations.
 - I was able to use Tailwind CSS to style the website.
-- The website look complete and is functional.
+- The website looks complete and is functional.
 ## What I learned
 I learned how to use Supabase to authenticate users and store data with Supabase.
 I also learned to use different APIs to achieve different functionality.
 WolframAlpha API to solve differentiation and integration questions.
 Mathjax to render mathematical equations and Tailwind CSS to style the website.
 I also learnt how to deploy a website on Vercel.